 Clinical Trials Led by Tiffany A. Traina

-- A Phase II Study of PF-03084014 in Women with Metastatic Triple-Negative Breast Cancer
+- A Phase I Study of Olaparib plus Carboplatin in Patients with HER2-Negative Breast Cancer

 - A Phase II Study of Preoperative Cisplatin versus Paclitaxel and Evaluation of a Biomarker Test in Women with Triple-Negative Breast Cancer